This post is also available in:

 Taxi and taxi apps

 From the airport, there is a fixed price to the city.
 Count on anywhere from 110 to 200 shekels, depending on the size of the car and the luggage you have.
-It is also relatively easy to get a taxi for five or more people at the airport.
+Getting a taxi for five or more people at the airport is also relatively easy.
 In the city of Tel Aviv, that’s almost impossible.
-Taxi drivers are only allowed to transport four people and strictly adhere to this rule.
+Taxi drivers can only transport four people and strictly adhere to this rule.
 There are five of us and therefore often opt for two taxis.
 We usually use Uber or Gett to order taxis.

 Safety in Tel Aviv